When you refinance your student loans, you’ll often have a choice between a fixed interest rate and a variable interest rate.

 Which interest-rate option should you choose?

-Earnest points out borrowers can think about the higher starting cost of a fixed-rate loan as “ interest-rate insurance .”3 You pay a higher rate now in exchange for the certainty that your rate will never increase.
+Borrowers can think about the higher starting cost of a fixed-rate loan as “interest-rate insurance .”
+You pay a higher rate now in exchange for the certainty that your rate will never increase.
 If you have a low risk tolerance, a fixed-rate loan may be your best option.
 And you might come out ahead in the long run, depending on what happens with interest rates.